microsoft/onnxruntime/docs/tutorials/csharp/basic_csharp.md

 parent: Inference with C#
 grand_parent: Tutorials
 has_children: false
-nav_order: 0
+nav_order: 1
 ---

 # C# Tutorial: Basic

-Here is simple tutorial for getting started with running inference on an existing ONNX model for a given input data.
+Here is a simple tutorial for getting started with running inference on an existing ONNX model for a given input data.
-The model is typically trained using any of the well-known training frameworks and exported into the ONNX format.
+The model is typically trained using any of the well-known training frameworks and then exported into the ONNX format.

-Note, that the following classed `NamedOnnxValue`, `DisposableNamedOnnxValue`, `FixedBufferOnnxValue` that have been used for some time are going to be deprecated in the future.
-They are still supported, but are not recommended for new code.
+Note, that the following classed `NamedOnnxValue`, `DisposableNamedOnnxValue`, `FixedBufferOnnxValue` are going to be deprecated in the future.
+They are not recommended for new code.

-The new `OrtValue` based API is a recommended approach.
+The new `OrtValue` based API is the recommended approach.
 The `OrtValue` API generates less garbage and is more performant.
 Some scenarios indicated 4x performance improvement over the previous API and significantly less garbage.
 It provides uniform access to data via `ReadOnlySpan<T>` and `Span<T>` structures, regardless of its location, managed or unmanaged.